AbhiTheModder/gemini-ai-telegram/README.md

   Use files starting with `ub`, Fill the keys and you're good to go
 - **Simple Bots:**
-  Use files starting with `bot`, Fill the keys and you're good to go `You can alslo use `botmerge` if you want to integrate both models to your bot
+  Use files starting with `bot`, Fill the keys and you're good to go

+  - You can also use `botmerged.py` if you want to integrate both models to your bot